Puerto Maldonado Travel Guide

 Economy

-Puerto Maldonado's economy is primarily based on tourism, attracted by its natural reserves and exceptional biodiversity.
-Agriculture, particularly Brazil nut cultivation, and sustainable forestry also play an important role.
-These activities are, however, regulated to preserve the region's fragile ecosystem.
+Puerto Maldonado’s economy is mainly based on tourism, drawn by its nature reserves and exceptional biodiversity.
+Agriculture, especially Brazil nut cultivation, and sustainable forestry also play important roles.
+These activities are, however, regulated to preserve the region’s fragile ecosystem.

-Puerto Maldonado is often referred to as the "capital of biodiversity in Peru" due to its proximity to world-renowned natural reserves, such as Tambopata and Manu.
-These areas are home to an incredible variety of animal and plant species, making the city a paradise for scientists, ecologists, and curious travelers.
-It is here that you can observe jaguars, rainbow macaws, giant otters, and many other emblematic species of the Amazon.
+Puerto Maldonado is often called the "biodiversity capital of Peru" because of its proximity to world‑renowned nature reserves such as Tambopata and Manu.
+These areas are home to an incredible variety of animal and plant species, making the city a paradise for scientists, environmentalists, and curious travelers.
+It is here that you can observe jaguars, macaws, giant otters, and many other iconic Amazon species.

 II.
 Tourist Attractions: What to See and Do in Puerto Maldonado